 For example, you may be suffering from balance problems when the weather changes, or you may struggle with hearing problems with everyone wearing a mask.
 For many, COVID-19 has been a strong reminder that we may be doing a lot of lip-reading.

 Audiologists can also help those who struggle with ringing in the ears or tinnitus.
-You may seek the help of an audiologist to get fitted for hearing aids or undergo other forms of assistive tools.
+You may seek the help of an audiologist to get fitted for hearing aids that are rechargeable or undergo other forms of assistive tools.

 Ear Nose and Throat = Otolaryngologist